Cross-Correlating the Universe: The Gravitational Wave Background and Large-Scale Structure: Galaxy mock catalog

-where $a = 1/(1+z)$ is the cosmological scale factor, and the parameters are provided in Table J1 of~\cite{universe_machine_Behroozi:2019kql}.
+where $a = 1/(1+z)$ is the cosmological scale factor, and the values of the fitting parameters are provided in Table J1 of~\cite{universe_machine_Behroozi:2019kql}.
 The stellar mass is then assigned to the galaxies by drawing from the SMHM relation, also accounting for the scatter in the relation to introduce some stochasticity in the stellar mass assignment.

-Figure~\ref{fig:SMHM} summarizes the mass-assignment prescription for both central and satellite galaxies.
+Figure~\ref{fig:SMHM} summarizes the mass-assignment distribution for both central and satellite galaxies.
 The left panel shows the SMHM relation as a function of halo mass and redshift, while the right panel shows the final mass distribution for the two sub-populations.